thoukydides/homebridge-aeg-robot/README.md

 ```
 The `username` and `password` should match those used to login to your account in the [AEG](https://apps.apple.com/gb/app/aeg/id1599494494) iPhone app.
 All suitable robot vacuums associated with the account will be added to HomeKit (those reporting a model name of `PUREi9`).
 Unsupported appliances, such as air purifiers or RX8 robot vacuums, will be ignored.

-### Advanced Configuration
+#### Advanced Configuration

-Additional settings can be included in `config.json` to customise the behaviour or enable special debug features:
+You can include additional settings in `config.json` to customise the behaviour or enable special debug features:
 ```JSON
 {
     "platforms":